Larry Z. Slater,

 BSCHE, 1991, Auburn University

 Larry Slater is a Clinical Assistant Professor teaching in the undergraduate program at the NYU College of Nursing.
 Dr. Slater received his doctoral degree in nursing from the University of Alabama at Birmingham (UAB) School of Nursing, where he also completed his post-doctoral training.
 His program of research focuses on the psychosocial aspects of aging with HIV.
 Dr. Slater is board certified in critical care and gerontological nursing and is also a certified basic life support and advanced cardiac life support instructor.
-He is an active member of the Honor Society of Nursing, Sigma Theta Tau International, as well as several other professional nursing organizations.
+He is on the Board of Directors of ANA-New York and is an active member of the Honor Society of Nursing, Sigma Theta Tau International, as well as several other professional nursing organizations.

 Honors and Awards